martinellimarco/t2sz/README.md

 If you want to give it access to every file you can install it with `--devmode`.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/t2sz)

+# Testing

+The project includes a comprehensive test suite covering round-trip correctness (compress → decompress → SHA-256 verify), memory safety (AddressSanitizer + UBSanitizer), and code coverage (LLVM).
+See [TESTING.md](TESTING.md) for prerequisites, build configurations, and the full list of test cases.